At UNT at Frisco you can take learning to the highest level.

 Students have the option to take some of their core Information Science Ph.D. course work at UNT at Frisco.
 These courses will be supplemented with online, synchronous, classes.

 UNT at Frisco Classes are be offered in a hybrid format, starting online and meeting one Saturday each month on campus at UNT at Frisco.
 These full-day Saturday meetings are focused on collaboration between faculty and students and synergizing learning between courses.

 Driven by Research and Collaboration

-The structure of the IS Ph.D. program deliberately encourages and supports interactions among students and faculty in different academic units.
+The program's structure deliberately encourages and supports interactions among students and faculty in different academic units.
 Faculty and doctoral students together pursue research in a variety of areas including but not limited to: